Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 We've seen the few buildings that survived the bombing: the Nambo department store, the Protestant church, and the cathedral tower.

 Another boundary marker.
-The Navy didn't stay long: the Trust Territory government was created in 1947.
-America's Man in Pohnpei was called the Distad, short for District Administrator.
+The Trust Territory government was created in 1947, and the Navy handed administration over to the Department of the Interior in 1951.
+America's Man in Pohnpei was the Distad, short for District Administrator.
 He was Hank Hedges, formerly the owner of a Chicago construction company.

 Not exactly the model of a British (or French or Dutch) colonial administrator.
 Was it a successful formula?
 According to Coulter (p.
 279), Pohnpeians said that "under the Americans we do not have so much money [as we did under the Japanese], but we are more free."

-That's the flattering interpretation.
-More realistically, the Americans never saw Pohnpei as an economically significant part of the United States and, accordingly, never cared much about it.
+Bluntly, the Americans never cared much about Micronesia.
 Even in the early days of American administration, Oliver wrote (p.
 87) that "the natives are restless and are becoming increasingly anxious about their future.
 They have been assured many times that a major program would be forthcoming....
 Some native groups wonder if the government really intends to help them restore their prewar levels of living...."

-The Americans, like the Germans and the Japanese, did invest in infrastructure.
+The Americans, like the Spanish, the Germans, and the Japanese, invested in infrastructure.
 Coulter writes (p.
 261): "a settlement on Jokaj Island comes into view.
 The pontoons emerge from their nests as the plane circles for a lower approach to make a water landing.
 There is a great splash and forward motion and then the waves surge above the windows.
 When the wheels are lowered into the water, the plane wades ashore like a giant bird and, on reaching the beach, turns around to disembark the passengers.
 A boat takes them to Colonia...."

 Here we are on the west side of Sokeh and near the Roie Church.
 Could this have been part of the seaplane dock?

 Lots of ships are tied up more or less permanently in the waters of Pohnpei.
 Here's the Micro Glory, built in 1978.
-Jeannine Talley, in Lure of the Trade Winds, writes of the ship serving the surrounding islands, but she was describing the early 1990s.
-Government owned, the ship has been tied up here since some time before 2014.
+Jeannine Talley, in Lure of the Trade Winds, writes that the ship serves the surrounding islands, but she was describing the early 1990s.
+Government owned, the ship had been tied up (here in 2018) since some time before 2014.

 Rougher shape still.